mattrussi/gitlab-com-runbooks/README.md

-To generate a new image you must follow the git commit guidelines below, this will trigger a semantic version bump which will then cause a new pipeline that will build and tag the new image
+To generate a new image you must follow the git commit guidelines below, this will trigger a semantic version bump which will then cause a new pipeline that will build and tag the new image.

+:warning: **Note that Docker builds only occur when this repo is tagged.
+When built, we also build the `${CI_DEFAULT_BRANCH}` and `latest` tags.
+This also means that there's the potential that latest version of our Docker image **may not** match the latest code base in the repository.**

 ### Git Commit Guidelines